 UNITED NATIONS- Pakistan has emphasized focused efforts to end the use of children and drone strikes in armed conflicts since they infringe the rights of children to life and education.

 Pakistan’s Permanent Representative to the UN Ambassador Masood Khan noted in a Security Council’s debate on ‘Children and Armed Conflict” that children are often coerced to take part in active hostilities.

-This scourge can be, and must be, stopped,” said the diplomat, adding that the testimony by Alhaji Babah Swaneh, a former child soldier, “has touched our hearts.”
+This scourge can be, and must be, stopped,” said the diplomat, adding that the testimony by Alhaji Babah Swaneh, a former child soldier, “has touched our hearts.

 He noted that tens of thousands of children continue to be recruited, killed or maimed, sexually abused or deprived of their right to education and healthcare when schools and hospitals are attacked.

-“We should all support the Special Representative’s “Children, not soldiers” initiative by creating greater awareness through media campaigns, by conducting dialogue with the mothers and families of the affected children, by bringing all parties in the conflict to this initiative, and by mobilizing resources for capacity building.”
+“We should all support the Special Representative’s “Children, not soldiers” initiative by creating greater awareness through media campaigns, by conducting dialogue with the mothers and families of the affected children, by bringing all parties in the conflict to this initiative, and by mobilizing resources for capacity building.

 Establishment of legal frameworks, age verification mechanisms, and universal birth registration systems prevent child recruitment and reinforce accountability.

 He advocated that persistent perpetrators must be identified and brought to justice under national judicial systems and, where applicable, through the use of international criminal justice mechanisms.